-A wedding anniversary is a momentous occasion for a married couple, but it’s also a time for friends and loved ones to celebrate the couple as well.
+A wedding anniversary is a momentous occasion for a married couple, but it’s also a time for friends and loved ones to celebrate their enduring love.
 Whether you’re invited to an anniversary party or you want to mark a couple’s years together, sitting down to write an anniversary card may not come as naturally as writing birthday or other congratulatory wishes.

 Meet the Expert

-Elaine Swann is an expert on etiquette and the founder of The Swann School of Protocol.
-She is due to release her own line of greeting cards in 2020.
+- Elaine Swann is an expert on etiquette and the founder of The Swann School of Protocol.

 Anniversary Card Writing Tips

 ”Keep the card as simple as possible,” Swann says.
 “Part of the reason we struggle [writing an anniversary card] is because we try to write a lengthy message to the couple.
 Then we end up not sending the card or sending it too late.”
 Sometimes, it really is just the thought that counts.
 You’re not expected to pen the next great American novel.
 Just write from the heart.